bigfix/developer.bigfix.com/site/reference/types/string.md

 # ol &lt;string&gt; of &lt;string&gt; : html

-Creates an ordered list out of &lt;string2&lt; with an optional style specified by &lt;string1&lt;.
+Creates an ordered list out of &lt;string2&gt; with an optional style specified by &lt;string1&gt;.

 # ol of &lt;string&gt; : html

-Creates an ordered list out of the &lt;string&lt;.
+Creates an ordered list out of the &lt;string&gt;.

 # ordered list &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;ol&lt;&lt;li&lt; tag, where the &lt;ol&lt; tag is modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;ol&gt;&lt;li&gt; tag, where the &lt;ol&gt; tag is modified by the first given string.

 # ordered list of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;ol&lt;&lt;li&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;ol&gt;&lt;li&gt; tag.

 # p &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;p&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;p&gt; tag modified by the first given string.

 # p of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;p&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;p&gt; tag.

 # palm device &lt;string&gt; : palm device